 Start the walk at Govetts Leap lookout.
 Govetts Leap was named after William Govett, one of the first surveyors of the upper Blue Mountains.
 To dispel any myths, it wasn't named because he jumped off the cliff at this point.
 A 'leap' is believed to be a Cumbrian word for a waterfall, so technically it refers not to the lookout, but to the falls in Govetts Leap Brook - which were at one point known as Bridal Veil Falls, but renamed to avoid confusion with the falls of the same name at Leura.

 From Govetts Leap, head along the Cliff Top Track towards Evans Lookout.
 Shortly the track heads steeply downhill and crosses Govetts Leap Brook, which trickles off the edge of the cliffs just downstream.
 Continue left along the cliffs avoiding a turn on to the Braeside Track.
-The falls that you can see from the lookout up the hill are Bridal Veil Falls, the highest in the mountains at 180m.
+The falls that you can see from the lookout up the hill are Govetts Leap, the highest in the mountains at 180m.
 Continue up the hill and cross Hayward Gully on the way along the cliff tops to Evans Lookout for more good views of Govetts and Greaves Creek.

 Take the track towards the Grand Canyon.
 This heads down a gully with magnificent eucalypts, and in to a narrow cleft.
 Follow the track through the gorge to Greaves Creek, and after crossing the creek, turn left at the junction.
 After a short distance, the track crosses back to the left side of the creek and descends below Beauchamp Falls.
 There are some nice boulders to sit on for a break below the falls, and the layering of the rock on the walls is very interesting.